-CTS operates several UKAS accredited construction materials testing laboratories throughout the United Kingdom, covering a wide range of laboratory and on-site testing and inspection activities, structural investigation, calibration services and geotechnical and environmental consultancy services for our construction and civil engineering clients.
+CTS operates from a number of offices and UKAS accredited construction materials testing laboratories throughout the United Kingdom, covering a wide range of laboratory and on-site testing and inspection activities, structural investigation, calibration services and geotechnical and environmental consultancy services for our construction and civil engineering clients.

 Our supply chain

 - Suppliers – equipment and consumable manufacturers and suppliers registered and operating within the United Kingdom, with the necessary experience, skills, and qualifications to provide us with laboratory and site testing equipment that comply with British and European test standards